 Make a Playlist

-To start with, you and your partner can discuss your favorite songs and choose which you want to include in your wedding playlist.
+To start with, you and your partner can discuss your favorite family songs for wedding and choose which you want to include in your wedding playlist.
 After screening the suggestions of your guests, you may include them in this playlist as well.
 This is helpful for the DJ manning the booth or whoever is in charge of playing the music at your wedding.

 You also have the option to use pre-made wedding music playlists online.
 YouTube, Spotify, Apple Music, and other streaming platforms have playlists curated by other people for your special day.
 The only disadvantage of using a pre-made playlist is that the music it contains will not completely fit your taste.